It is normal to wonder

 Autistic symptoms and OCD can look similar

-Autism Spectrum Disorder (ASD) and Obsessive Compulsive Disorder (OCD) are two different conditions, however it is true that some symptoms of autism overlap with those of other disorders, such as OCD, and can look similar (Højgaard et al. 2016).
+Autism Spectrum Disorder (ASD) and OCD are two different conditions, however, it is true that some symptoms of autism overlap with those of other disorders, such as OCD, and can look similar (Højgaard et al. 2016).
+For example, people with autism and people with OCD may display repetitive behaviors, obsessive behaviors and severe anxiety.
+Both children with OCD and children with autism can become very rigid and resistant to change.
 A key difference between OCD and autism is the purpose or motivation for the behavior.

 Repetitive behaviors as a venting mechanism